EleazerO/EleazerO.github.io/intro_to_offsecurity.md

 The tool used in this task is called Gobuster which is a tool to find hidden parts of a website(known as directories) or servers that aren't meant to be easily found.
 Think of it like a digital treasure hunt where you're trying to discover secret doors and hidden rooms in a building.

-Use this  command: <br>`gobuster -u  http://fakebank.com -w wordlist.txt dir` scans the specified website (http://fakebank.com) for hidden directories(a folder) and files listed in wordlist.txt.
+Use this  command: <br>`gobuster -u  http://fakebank.com -w wordlist.txt dir`<br>

+It scans the specified website (http://fakebank.com) for hidden directories(a folder) and files listed in wordlist.txt file.
 It identifies which of these directories and files exist on the server by sending HTTP requests and checking the server's responses.
-As you can see in the image below the 2 site locations  that are regular user will not see are :
+In the results below we see the directories that where hidden.

 1. `/images`
 2. `/bank-transfer`